apache/doris-website/versioned_docs/version-2.1/table-design/data-model/aggregate.md

 under the License.
 -->

+The aggregate data model, also known as the Aggregate model, aggregates data based on key columns.
+The Doris storage layer retains the aggregated data, which helps reduce storage space and improve query performance.
+This model is typically used in scenarios where summarization or aggregation of information (such as totals or averages) is required.

-The following are practical examples to illustrate what an aggregated model is and how to use it correctly.
+The following example illustrates what the aggregate model is and how to use it correctly.

 ### Importing Data Aggregation